This is probably the most shocking sentence in the whole 67 step program.

 I am getting more skilled, I am getting to look at things through more distinctions than before... as they are happening.
 I even had 3 moments of joy today!

-When someone blows up at me, I don't take it personally, like even just a month ago, I look at what need it serves for them.
+When someone blows up at me, I don't take it personally, I look at what need it serves for them.

 With what I am learning now, I can also go back to my family dynamics 50-60-nearly 70 years ago, and see what was going on then in a whole new light.